anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

 The Kernel is the tightly controlled space that provides an API to applications running in the user space (which usually has its own southbound interface in an interpreter or libraries).
-Key containerization capabilities, such as control groups (cgroups) and namespaces, are kernel features, and are used and managed by the container runtime, in order to provide isolation between the user space processes.
+Key containerisation capabilities, such as control groups (cgroups) and namespaces, are kernel features, used and managed by the container runtime, to provide isolation between the user space processes.
 This would also include the container itself, as well as any processes running within it.
 The security of the Kubernetes Node OS and its relationship to the container and the applications running within the container, or containers,